mostly-ai/mostly-python/README.md

 # MOSTLY AI - GenAI for Tabular Data

-A Python wrapper for the MOSTLY AI platform.
+A Python wrapper for the MOSTLY AI platform (https://app.mostly.ai/).

 | Intent                                          | Primitive                  |
 |-------------------------------------------------|----------------------------|